aterreno/blog/content/evolutionary-project-management/index.md

 Worth having a look to the [website](http://www.gilb.com/) of the creators of the document above.

-The only thing (marketing probably) I don’t really like is the sentence “Evo makes project failure structurally impossible!”
+The only thing (marketing probably) I don’t really like is the sentence "Evo makes project failure structurally impossible!"

 That’s structurally impossible!
 Evo fails, Agile fails… Just slightly less than Waterfall!